Consumer decision-making in retail investment

 The standard neoclassical model is explained and contrasted to the

 alternative evolutionary approach to consumer theory.
+In this way,

 A

-free software allows you for direct experimentation.
+free software allows you for direct experimentation and provides

 Essay